Leidschendam-Voorburg, The Netherlands

 Westfield Mall of the Netherlands features and amenities

-A food market called ‘FRESH!’ occupies 2,500m² area of the mall.
-The already open market includes 34 outlets and suppliers such as Albert Heijn XL and Jumbo Foodmarkt.
+A food market called ‘FRESH!’ occupies 2,500m² (26,909.7ft²) area of the mall.
+The food market features more than 34 outlets and suppliers that include Albert Heijn XL, Jumbo Foodmarkt. and the Vietnamese street food outlet, Saigon Street.

-The Dining Plaza located on the first level will comprise ten restaurants and seven kiosks, as well as provide direct access to a ten-screen cinema.
+Some of the new food and beverage (F&B) outlets at the shopping centre include The Chocolate Company, Nespresso Neuhaus, and De Pindakaaswinkel.
+The Dining Plaza located on the first level comprises ten restaurants and seven kiosks, as well as provides direct access to the Kinepolis cinema complex with eleven screens.

-The mall will include five parking areas featuring 4,000 free car parking spaces, along with space for 1,500 bicycles.
+The mall has five parking areas featuring 4,000 free car parking spaces, along with space for 1,500 bicycles.

-MVSA Architects designed the mall while DVP (Diepenhorst de Vos and Partners) is the project manager.
+MVSA Architects designed the mall while Diepenhorst de Vos and Partners (DVP) was the project manager.
+Van Rossum Raadgevend Ingenieurs provided construction services for the project.

 Demolition contractor Vlasman performed the demolition works while Otis was contracted for the installation of vertical transportation.